Timothe-Poujol/Anonymator/Readme.txt

 |     |   | . |   | | |     | .'|  _| . |  _|
 |__|__|_|_|___|_|_|_  |_|_|_|__,|_| |___|_|
                   |___|
-Made with <3 From France
+Made with <3 From France by Timothe P

 Be anonymous without knowing all the boring commands, this script actually simply the use of macchanger and Torghost.
 It also speed up the process,